drogoganor/SimpleGui/README.md

 # SimpleGui for Veldrid

-An amateur WIP user interface written for the [Veldrid](https://github.com/mellinoe/veldrid) library.
+An amateur WIP user interface tech demo written for the [Veldrid](https://github.com/mellinoe/veldrid) library using SDL for input.

 ![Preview](https://github.com/drogoganor/SimpleGui/blob/master/images/Example.png)

-It should be noted that Veldrid already does include bindings for [dear ImGui](https://github.com/ocornut/imgui) which is a reliable UI.
-But if that is not your style and you want to roll your own, forking this project might be for you.
-This project is experimental and probably most useful as an example of how to create your own UI library using Veldrid rather than for any serious use in an applicaton.
+Veldrid already does include a reliable user interface: [ImGui](https://github.com/ocornut/imgui).
+But if that is not your style and you want to roll your own ui for Veldrid, this project might be a good starting place.
+Otherwise I cannot recommend this library for any serious use in an application.

 ## About